TavishOKeefe/appTree/README.md

 ## Description

-_Returns API data to the DOM in JavaScript._
+_Returns Chuck Norris Jokes API data to the DOM using JavaScript._

 ## _Setup/Installation Requirements_